 "Research fundamentals, apply findings, impart knowledge"

-"Courage to take risks" must have been the guiding principle of the hosts of this year's Annual Conference on environmental chemistry and Ecotoxicology in Gießen, Prof. Rolf-Alexander Düring and Prof. Klaus Peter Ebke, when they decided to deviate from the previous conference concept, which relied exclusively on lectures and posters, and to set aside a day for practical demonstrations in the form of field sessions.
-This courage was rewarded with a very positive response from the nearly 300 registered participants.
+“Courage to take risks” must have been the guiding principle of the hosts of this year’s annual conference on environmental chemistry and ecotoxicology in Gießen, Prof. Rolf-Alexander Düring and Prof. Klaus Peter Ebke, when they decided to deviate from the previous conference concept, which relied exclusively on lectures and posters, and to include a day for practical demonstrations in the form of field sessions.
+Their courage was rewarded with a very positive response from the nearly 300 registered participants.

 Flyer